run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/configuration/register-inventory-manager.md

-It allows the user to indicate how much time the Manager will be processed, what configuration items it will manage, the checks that will be applied and the actions to be taken automatically.
+It allows the user to indicate how much time the Manager will be processed, what configuration items it will manage, the checks that will be applied and the actions to be automatically taken.

 This feature provides a variety of actions, such as including, changing, and deleting Inventory manager.